te-online/files_linkeditor/README.md

 - New file: Don't save an empty file if editing is canceled
 - Fix loading spinner on top of text
 - Fix displayed link was not wrapped in anchor tag
+- Add button to skip to edit modal from viewer modal
 - ...

 ### 1.0.13, 9.
 Mar 2020